 1994 AAS Winner.
 The semi-dwarf plant produces heavy yields of 8 to 10″ long deep green cucumbers.
 They are crisp and very delicious with a mild taste.
 Excellent slicing cucumber for salads.
 Due to its compact vines, this hybrid variety can be planted at closer row spacing than standard cucumbers.
 It produces high-quality cucumbers over a more extended period than other types.
-One of the most disease resistant cucumber on the market.
+One of the most disease-resistant cucumbers on the market.
 Excellent choice for home gardens and market growers.
 Disease Resistant: A, ALS, Ccu, CMV, DM, PM.
-Please call the store (740) 763-2873 for availability, prices, and sizes.

 Photo Courtesy of © All American Selections